2024 Players' Championship

 The 2024 Princess Auto Players' Championship was held from April 9 to 14 at the Mattamy Athletic Centre in Toronto, Ontario.
 It is the fifth and final Grand Slam event of the 2023–24 curling season.

-Switzerland's Silvana Tirinzoni rink defeated Sweden's Isabella Wranå rink the in the women's final, 6–5.
+Switzerland's Silvana Tirinzoni rink defeated Sweden's Isabella Wranå rink in the women's final, 6–5.
 It was a re-match of the 2023 Players' Championship final, in which Team Wranå was victorious.
 Team Tirinzoni opened up the scoring in the second end when last rock thrower Alina Pätz made a hit and stick for two.
 Wranå made a double in the third end to get a single, but nearly gave up a steal.
 Wranå missed a double in the fourth, and Pätz responded with a draw for two to take a 4–1 lead into the break.
 In the fifth, Wranå's last rock crashed on a guard, but rolled into the house, resulting in a score of two after a measurement.
 Wranå scored a steal of one in the sixth after Pätz missed a hit and roll, tying the game at four.
 In the seventh, Pätz made a bump of two Wranå stones that were close together, scoring two points in the process to take a 6–4 lead into the final frame.
 In the eighth, Wranå missed her last shot, scoring just a single point to lose the game.
 It was third straight Slam final for the Swiss team, after losing the previous two.
 It was the fourth career Slam title for Tirinzoni.